akimi-yano/climbing-footwork-classification/README.md

 - #### Inference:
 ![](./visuals/LLM_GPT-4-Turbo/llm_gpt_inference.png?raw=true)

 The performance of the **GPT 4 Turbo** on this particular image classification task is not better than other models.
+It seems that the **GPT 4 Turbo** model took a naive approach to classify most of the images into **ohter** category.

 - #### Classification Report:
 ![](./visuals/LLM_GPT-4-Turbo/llm_gpt_classification_report.png?raw=true)